 - You used the loan proceeds to buy, build, substantially improve or refinance the home that secured the mortgage

-- Your total mortgage debt (including home equity) was $1 million or less — or $500,000 or less if you were married but filing separate returns
+- Your total mortgage debt (including home equity) was $1 million or less (or $500,000 or less if you were married but filing separate returns) for mortgages taken out before Jan.
+1, 2018.

 Tax reform affected the mortgage interest deduction for homeowners with mortgages initiated between Jan.
 1, 2018, and Dec.
 31, 2025.
 Reform caps the amount of mortgage debt for which you can claim an interest deduction at $750,000.
 The limit is $375,000 for married couples filing separate returns.